-Facing foreclosure can be a stressful and intimidating experience, and having the right foreclosure lawyer on your side can be a crucial resource.
-Here are key questions to ask a foreclosure lawyer to see if they are the right fit for you.
+Having the right foreclosure lawyer on your side can be a crucial resource.
+Here are key questions to ask a foreclosure lawyer when you first meet.

 Facing foreclosure can be a stressful and intimidating experience.
 And though there are a number of ways a foreclosure could play out, it can be tough to know what options are even available to you, much less which one is best for your particular situation.